 C. University Imposed Restricted Access

 Whenever a student's or group's alleged actions and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the University of Findlay community or to the property or orderly functions of University of Findlay, the Civil Rights Coordinator, in consultation with the Dean of Students, may impose interim (temporary) restricted access of a student or a group prior to the formal investigation or resolution of an alleged violation of University policy and/or pending the outcome of the resolution of a report.
 Interim restricted access is not disciplinary in nature and is not recorded on the Respondent's transcript.

-Similarly, the Civil Rights Coordinator in consultation with the appropriate division head who would not typically serve as the adjudicator (i.e., Dean of Students for students, an Associate Provost for faculty, and Vice President of Finance for staff) may impose leave for any employee at their discretion prior to the formal investigation or resolution of a report.
+Similarly, the Civil Rights Coordinator in consultation with the appropriate division head who would not typically serve as the adjudicator (i.e., Dean of Students for students, an Associate Vice President for faculty, and Vice President of Business Affairs for staff) may impose leave for any employee at their discretion prior to the formal investigation or resolution of a report.
 Such leave will be structured at the University’s discretion in consultation with the appropriate department head.
 Such leave is not subject to the procedures applicable to students, above.
-VIII.
+IX.
 REVIEW, INVESTIGATION & RESOLUTION OPTIONS

 The University’s response to reports under this policy will be guided by principles of fairness and respect for all parties.
 In every case, the University will conduct an assessment and determine the most appropriate manner of resolution under the policy.
 The University recognizes that in some circumstances, due to aspects of a particular case, strict compliance with the policy may create unexpected conflicts of interest or raise other concerns about the fairness of the typical process.
 The Civil Rights Coordinator is empowered to adjust the process, with notice to the parties, as necessary to provide an adequate, reliable, thorough, and impartial investigation.